daniellovell/AMSDesignBench/README.md

 ## Design Verification with SPICE

-**NEW**: AMSDesignBench now includes automated SPICE-based design verification to evaluate LLMs on their ability to **design** analog circuits (not just analyze them).
+AMSDesignBench includes automated SPICE-based design verification to evaluate LLMs on their ability to design analog circuits.

 ### Overview